-The Fund's net invested position is now 79%, and the portfolio is, on face value, reasonably conservatively positioned.
-One might naturally interpret this as an expectation of weaker markets ahead, but in reality this positioning, more than anything else, reflects the disparity of valuations between the popular and the less favoured stocks in the market, the reasons for which have been discussed in both this report and the attached Macro Overview.
+At 81%, the Fund's net invested position is now at one of its lowest level since inception, and the portfolio is, on face value, very conservatively positioned.
+One might naturally interpret this as an expectation of weaker markets ahead, but in reality this positioning, more than anything else, reflects the disparity of valuations between the popular and the less favoured stocks in the market, the reasons for which have been discussed in both this report and the Macro Overview.

 Indeed, the valuations of our current holdings give us cause for optimism about their future returns, though predicting when our investment cases might unfold is always problematic.
 Any abatement of concerns around global economic growth and the trade war is likely to lead to improved share price performance from our holdings.
-Alternatively, if rising US interest rates start to impact on the market, our cash and short positions should leave us well placed to take advantage of any further weakness in stock prices.
+Alternatively, if rising US interest rates start to impact on the market, our cash holding should leave us well placed to take advantage of any further weakness in stock prices.